-Formerly an Associate at Spowers Architects, Kerryn was the project leader for the industry-leading 60L Green Building in Carlton, Victoria that won a Banksia Award and influenced today’s commercial buildings and sustainable development tools.
+Formerly an Associate at Spowers Architects, Kerryn was the project leader for the pioneering and innovative 60L Green Building in Carlton, Victoria that won a Banksia Award and influenced the sustainability of today’s commercial buildings and sustainable development tools.
 The project included first principles research of materials’ impacts, in a process that eventually lead to the formation of Ecospecifier.
 At Spowers and later at Williams Boag Architects, Kerryn specialised in sustainable development, advised on enhancing project sustainability and audited project environmental credentials.
 She contributed industry knowledge to the Williams Boag Research software tool that quickly assesses the financial feasibility of a sustainable development project at its inception, developed under an ARC Linkage grant.
 Kerryn lead 2 design projects in China with energy efficiency and sustainability agendas and earlier during a period of self-employment pursued development options there.
 She was the Accredited Green Star Professional for a 5-star Green Star rated new senior school campus in ACT.

-Kerryn has also been a guest lecturer at several universities and tutored in Sustainable Buildings and Environmental Building Services for the University of Melbourne.
+Kerryn has been a guest lecturer at several universities and tutored in Sustainable Buildings and Environmental Building Services for the University of Melbourne.

-'How can industry establish and maintain a strong culture of research and development and higher education training in HVAC&R?
+“How can industry establish and maintain a strong culture of research and development and higher education training in HVAC&R?”
 There is a significant need for leadership, a strategic agenda and good communications between industry and researchers.
-These are the core findings of a 'HVAC&R R&D summit hosted jointly by the Australian Institute of Refrigeration Air Conditioning and Heating (AIRAH) and the Institute for Sustainable Futures at UTS (ISF) to discuss the level and direction of HVAC&R research and development work being undertaken in Australia.
+These are the core findings of a “HVAC&R R&D” summit hosted jointly by the Australian Institute of Refrigeration Air Conditioning and Heating (AIRAH) and the Institute for Sustainable Futures at UTS (ISF) to discuss the level and direction of HVAC&R research and development work being undertaken in Australia.

 The Better Buildings partnership (BBP) has previously investigated the tenancy processes that generate waste successive cycles of fitout, de-fit, make good and re-fit.
 This research project has been commissioned to explore why waste occurs in commercial building fitouts and what can be done about it, with a particular focus on the materials that dominate the fitout waste stream.
 The characteristics of each material and aspects of its usage are explored to determine how to improve reuse and recycling rates.
 The Institute for Sustainable Futures (ISF) conducted in-depth interviews with 15 industry participants for this study, ranging from architects and property managers through to contractors and manufacturers.
 We also reviewed literature to provide context, however we found the available literature somewhat limited in terms of its currency, depth and local relevance.
 It is the interview conversations that provide a rich picture of the myriad issues and day-to-day problems that make it hard to institute a less wasteful, circular economy.
 The study attempts to place the problems in the context of the whole system to highlight possible solutions.